elad2412/css-accessibility-validator/README.md

 ##What Validation the CSS Accessibility Validator Returns?
 The tool checks three levels of Validation: Errors, Warnings and Recommended.

+notice: the tool check only stuff we can catch via CSS only.

 ##The Validation Levels
 ###Error Level - This is the most critical level of accessibility.
 **At this level we can found:**